 Like many roguelikes, this is a title that you can play almost infinitely.
 And with so much content, areas to explore, and enemies to defeat, there’s very little stopping you.
 Other than maybe your day job?
 Thanks to the style of turn-based deck-building gameplay, this is another title that works great on both Switch and mobile.
 So, there’s nothing to stop you from slaying that spire!

 Moonlighter – Nintendo Switch and mobile

-When you open your shop, you decide on the price of your artefacts, and there’s a knack to get the right price for your pillaged goods.
-Meanwhile, the action is no slouch either, utilising a simple control scheme with surprising depth.
+When you open your shop, you decide on the price of your artifacts, and there’s a knack for getting the right price for your pillaged goods.
+Meanwhile, the action is no slouch either, utilizing a simple control scheme with surprising depth.
 The dungeons are never the same twice, but the action and enemies are consistently challenging and fun.
 This entry is also free with a Netflix subscription, so download it from the Netflix Games service when you can.